Is my landlord responsible for pest control?

-Landlords are sometime confused about their obligations.
+Landlords are sometimes confused about their obligations.
 They often know that before renting out a property, they must ensure that the premises complies with the Housing & Maintenance and Health & Safety Standards.
 And this includes providing an environment that is free of pests and clean.

 But it is not so obvious for Pest Control.
 Normally if a tenant would just come in a property with any kind of pest problem, the tenant should not be held responsible even though the contract mentions that the tenants are responsible for pest control.

 It is worth noting than any contract you may sign does not affect neither the statutory right of the landlord or the one of the tenant.
-Therefore when it comes to establish who is responsible for pest control one must have a closer look at the type of pest infestation in question and the length of the tenure.
+Therefore when it comes to establishing who is responsible for pest control one must have a closer look at the type of pest infestation in question and the length of the tenure.